Every year, there are certain times when you can sign up for Medicare coverage or make changes to the coverage you already have.

 If your birthday falls on the first day of the month, your coverage starts on the first day of the month before your birthday month.

-If you do not sign up for Medicare parts A and B during the first 3 months of your initial enrollment period:
+If you do not sign up for Medicare parts A and B during your initial enrollment period, here are some examples of when your coverage will start based on when you sign up:

 - If you sign up in the month of your 65th birthday, your coverage will start 1 month after you sign up.